As of July 2023, there are over 1.6 million apps in the App Store and 3.55 million apps in the Google Play Store.

 Studies show that if your users have a bad first experience, 65% of them will delete your app.
 Experiences are made up of more than slick UX design, intuitive usability and modular code.
 The infrastructure and performance are key players in your app’s success.
 Here are tips to make sure your app runs fast and smooth.

-21. Monitor your app consistently: Factors outside your control affect your app.
+21. Monitor your app consistently: Factors outside your control affect your mobile application development.
 Cloud services, device upgrades, or even other apps can influence how your app behaves.
-And an update to the OS can dramatically increase crash rates in your app.
+And an update to the OS can dramatically increase crash rates in your native app.
 Monitoring your app’s performance through all variables will keep you from having to be reactive when issues occur.
-A performance management solution like Crittercism or Crashlytics gives you visibility into your apps while they’re in production, so developers can be proactive and resolve issues as soon as they’re detected.
+A performance management solution gives you visibility into your apps while they’re in production, so developers can be proactive and resolve issues as soon as they’re detected.
 But it also continues to give you insight on all the above mentioned (latency, crashes, transactions) and more, while your app is in the wild.
-In addition to those tools, you can also leverage phased roll outs with Optimizely to mitigate risk.
+You can also leverage phased roll outs with Optimizely to mitigate risk.

 22. Choose a proven cloud provider: Crashes aren’t everything.
 Network performance can also affect the user experience.
 Everyone hates the spinning wheel that indicates network slowness, but it’s hard to simulate these conditions during dev and test.
-According to Crittercism’s data, 68% of apps use 5 or more cloud services – and 17% use 20 or more!
-If even one cloud service is slow, if impacts your app.
-So choose a solid cloud provider like Parse!
+So choose a solid cloud provider!

 Do you have deep insights into your users?
 To really drive user growth, improve retention and increase monetization, you’ve got to have deep insights into user behavior.
-Analytics will help you achieve that.
+Your Application Programming Interface (API) and analytics will help you achieve that.

-24. Understand the 3 levels of complexity for app analytics: There are 3 levels of metrics that app makers should look at.
+24. Understand the 3 levels of complexity for app analytics: There are 3 levels of metrics that app makers smartphone should look at There are 3 levels of metrics that smartphone app makers should look at to achieve swift success.
 When you’re getting started, you should make sure you’re tracking level 1 goals but as your organization grows and gets more sophisticated, you should look to expand to more complex levels of analysis to form a holistic view of your app’s performance.

 Level 1: Counters (DAUs, MAUs, Revenue)